codegat-test-org/test/README.md

 # testing repo

-This is a really, really exceptionally cool test repo.
+This is a really, really exceptionally super-cool test repo.